 We just started mulching this year.
 I wish I'd known about it three years ago.
 I also save grass clippings, weeds and other organic matter from the yard like leaves and some pine needles.
 I throw them in my handy little weed hamper.
 This is a good repurposing…my boss told me about a weed hamper that she liked but when I went to Menards to take a look, it was $40!
 Um, no, too expensive for me.
-I've since found it on Amazon for $18.
+I've since found a (afflink) 10 gallon garden bag on Amazon for less than $15.

 I used my DD's old clothes hamper instead of buying the one at Menards.
 Free is good.
 I like free.
 It was just sitting down in our basement unused – it works great for weed disposal.
 It's light and thin, so the weeds dry out and start to decompose quite quickly.